-We do not anticipate declaring any cash dividends to holders of our Common Stock in the foreseeable future.
-Consequently, you may need to rely on sales of their shares after price appreciation, which may never occur, as the only way to realize any future gains on your investment.
+We do not anticipate declaring any cash dividends to holders of our common stock in the foreseeable future.
+Consequently, our stockholders may need to rely on sales of their shares after price appreciation, which may never occur, as the only way to realize any future gains on their investment.